bigsupersquid/android_roomservice/README.md

-roomservice.xml for experimental cm-11 for thunderc
+roomservice.xml for experimental cm-12 for thunderc
+be aware this only boots to adb then art loops.

 to build: